 When a Dog Adopts You.

-We arrived at Schliessen on Wednesday afternoon.
+We arrived at Schlesien on Wednesday afternoon.
 We’d been given clear instructions on where to go and arrived in front of a set of gates flanked by two cheetahs.
 However, the gate was locked, and per kind favour or Vodacom (who lie through their teeth when they advertise that International Roaming is available - we sat with our fingers you know where!

 By some miraculous power of deduction Paul worked out how to open the gate (I won’t reveal how) and we were wending our way over a 4x4 track that would have enthusiasts drooling.
 Slowly and inexorably we made our way towards the house which we could see in the distance atop a very high hill, maybe even a mountain.